FuelLabs/sway-libs/libs/queue/SPECIFICATION.md

 ## Use Cases

 The Queue library can be used as a data structure to retrieve items in the order that they were introduced.
-Example uses include preserving the chronological order of events such as server requests, scheduling tasks, or traversing Binary Search Trees (BST).
+Examples where this is useful include, preserving the chronological order of events such as server requests, scheduling tasks, or traversing Binary Search Trees (BST).

 ## Public Functions